 Skip to main content

 floo’s primary config file is floo.app.toml.
 Services are declared inline under [services.<name>].
-Managed services (Postgres, Redis, Storage) are top-level sections in the same file. floo.service.toml is an optional per-service config file used only when you want service configuration to live alongside each service’s code (the “delegated” layout). floo init creates floo.app.toml with your service declared inline.
+Managed-service credential attachments live under service env blocks.
+Managed Postgres, Redis, and Storage are provisioned either with floo services add or by declaring [managed.<name>] blocks — a deploy provisions anything declared-but-missing and never destroys.
+The legacy top-level [postgres], [redis], and [storage] sections are deprecated in favor of [managed.<name>]. floo.service.toml is an optional per-service config file used only when you want service configuration to live alongside each service’s code (the “delegated” layout). floo init creates floo.app.toml with your service declared inline.
 This page is the full reference.

 Config shapes